-Hol Chan reserve
+Hol Chan Marine Reserve

-Island of Caye Caulker
+Fishing Camp, Caye Caulker

-It developed into the first marine reservoir in the entire country of Belize, and it has led to the species to regenerate and the corals of expanding intact.
-This snorkeling space has the highest variety of aquatic life and coral reef, in comparison to being an “submerged zoo”.
-You will have the opportunity to see all sorts of corals, fishes and even ocean turtles!
-More than 160 species of fish and forty types of coral reef have been documented in this marvelous space.
+It developed into the first marine reservoir in the entire country of Belize, and it has led to the species regenerating and the corals expanding intact.
+This snorkeling space has the highest variety of aquatic life and coral reef, in comparison to being a “submerged zoo”.
+You will have the opportunity to see all sorts of corals, fishes, and even ocean turtles!
+More than 160 species of fish and forty types of coral reefs have been documented in this marvelous space.

-Shark Ray Alley.
+Shark Ray Alley

-The street all over Caye Caulker is entirely made of sand and is lined with swaying palm trees, souvenir shops and resident jewellery shops.
+The street all over Caye Caulker is entirely made of sand and is lined with swaying palm trees, souvenir shops, and resident jewelry shops.
 A focal point to visit is the well-known ‘Split’ and the pub Lazy Lizard, the most famous place both for residents and travelers to hang out for a drink and a swim.

-The recent inclusion to this area, situated on the North side of Caye Caulker.
+The recent inclusion to this area, situated on the Northside of Caye Caulker.
 It is only reachable by boat as the island is split with a channel.
 One of the finest beaches in the whole country of Belize and splendid for all ages, with shallow water and inflated tubes, plus an excellent restaurant.
 If you would like to have lunch there, they are very considerate to our travelers and we have their menu on the boat, giving the choice to order by phone and reduce waiting.

 This space has huge coral heads scattered all over this snorkeling area, making it look like a Mexican hat, as a few say the name comes from.
-Familiar creatures like angelfish, butterfly fish, groupers, snappers, filefish, grunts can be spotted swimming along these formations as well as an occasional loggerhead turtle.
+Familiar creatures like angelfish, butterflyfish, groupers, snappers, filefish, grunts can be spotted swimming along with these formations as well as an occasional loggerhead turtle.